The Short Version

 The third member of the team is Koda, or the Dooze, as he is mostly known around here.

-He’s a 9 year old Shiba Inu that we adopted from the SPCA 3 year ago.
+He’s an 11 year old Shiba Inu that we adopted from the SPCA 5 years ago.
 He likes cheese, home-baked bread and walks on the beach.

 He has yet to catch his own fish for dinner, but if you need your house patrolled for spiders and flies, the Dooze is your man.